 The story of Errol Barrow, the RAF war veteran who steered the island to independence.
 Called the Freedom Fighter, he was a courageous and brilliant man who cared deeply about the people of Barbados.
 His free school and lunch made children healthy and wise and produced the highest literacy rate in the region.

 Emancipation was, in some ways, freedom.
-It was not a bed of roses; plantation owners still exerted control over former slaves who worked and lived on the plantation.
+It was not a bed of roses; plantation owners still controlled former slaves who worked and lived on the plantation.
 Chapter 33 Post Colonialism.
 Unlike the colonial past, Barbados Black people today hold management positions in all sectors of the economy.
 Slaves became the government, and Black people everywhere left a powerful legacy of excellence.
-In this section of the book Rogues charts the activities and successes of outstanding achievements of Barbados ‘ African and Afro-British-Bajan population.
+In this section of the book, Rogues charts the activities and successes of outstanding achievements of Barbados ‘ African and Afro-British-Bajan population.

 Unlike the colonial past, blacks today hold management positions in all sectors of the economy.
 Slaves became the government, and BLACK people everywhere have forged a powerful legacy of excellence.

 Fetauresd are; Selwin Hart – Fortuna, Benebah |Mentioned are; Montefiore, Thomas Cummings